-For working with the Delhi Visual Archive housed in the Centre for Community Knowledge (CCK), Ambedkar University, Delhi.
-The Delhi Visual Archive is a repository of the visual history of Delhi, from the nineteenth and twentieth centuries, which includes a current holding of 4,500 digitised photographs.
-This fellowship supports research that will lead to an online visual exhibition which will use various vantage points in the city to explore life around it.
-In addition to the exhibition, the grantee will also collect metadata for images/collections, which will become an important resource for future projects at the Delhi Visual Archive.
-The outcome will be a virtual exhibition.
+For research that will lead to a curated, online, visual exhibition which will use various vantage points in the city to explore life around it.
+The Fellow will also collect metadata for images/collections, which will become an important resource for future projects at the Delhi Visual Archive.
+The outcome of the project will include a virtual exhibition.
 The Grantee’s deliverables to IFA with the final report will be images, audio recordings, texts, and a publication.

 For research and documentation of the Bhagait folk ballad tradition, popular among marginalised and Dalit castes from the Indo- Nepal region bordering Bihar and Uttar Pradesh.
 The project will investigate the additions, deletions and reinventions in this art form.
 The research will lead to two critical essays and audio-visual materials, which will be archived at the G.B.
 Pant Social Science Institute, Allahabad, and other print materials such as posters, pamphlets and articles, which will be uploaded on the Institute’s website.

 For an educational and child-centred intervention in an annual Ramlila in Varanasi with the objective of revitalising the traditional theatre form within a contemporary context and helping it to become an annual learning activity for children.